DIAGNijmegen/website-content/content/pages/projects/muscle-us.md

 Currently, a manual ROI is drawn in each image by a technician and the mean pixel value in the ROI averaged over the three images is used to obtain a 'Z-score'.
 The Z-score is compared to a curve that shows the average Z-score of a healthy subject for a given age.
 If the Z-score is two standard deviations or more above the curve it is considered abnormal.
 The creation of such curves is time-consuming and expensive.
 Automatic analysis of the entire images could possibly be used to distinguish between abnormal and healthy subjects, negating the use of manual interaction and standard curves.
 <br>

-The RTC Deep Learning is developing an algorithm for the classification of ultrasound images of the tibialis anterior muscle.
+The RTC Deep Learning has developed an algorithm for the binary classification of ultrasound images of the tibialis anterior muscle.
+We are looking at the possibility of further extending this to classifying a combination of ultrasound images obtained from different muscle groups of the same individual.